 For non-health related questions about COVID-19, call: (833) 551-0518.

 There are many precautions that you can take to protect yourself and your family from COVID-19.
-Read the Center for Disease Control and Prevention (CDC)’s Checklist for Older Adults to learn more.
+Visit the Centers for Disease Control and Protection (CDC)’s website to learn about how to protect yourself and what to do if you feel sick

 The CDC also has specific information for Tribal communities.
 Scroll down to the section called “For Tribal Community Members and Leaders” for recommendations on topics such as social distancing in multigenerational households, Tribal funeral and burial practices, and coping with stress and anxiety.
 You can also read recommendations about Tribal ceremonies and gatherings during the COVID-19 pandemic.